anlutro/russell/README.md

 `root_url` has been added as a global variable, which you can use for generating URLs in your template.

-The "home" and "archive" templates have the `posts` variable available.
+The "index" and "archive" templates have the `posts` variable available.
 The "post" template has the `post` variable and "page" has the `page` variable.
 `posts` is an array of `Post` objects, the others are a single instance of either `Post` or `Page`.